shyampurk/dogtracker/README.md

 You will also need a server for hosting the Node.js web app.
 Refer the [APPUI README](https://github.com/shyampurk/dogtracker/blob/master/AppUI/README.md) file.

+Check the [json message formats](https://github.com/shyampurk/dogtracker/blob/master/messageformat.txt) for all messages exchanged between the app and BLOCK.

 # Watson Visual Recognition API

 Watson Visual Regotnition API is needed to identify the dog breed name from a dog image.